-Final Fantasy Crystal Chronicles will get remastered for PS4 (update: and Switch)
+Final Fantasy: Crystal Chronicles will get remastered for PS4 and Switch (updated) - VentureBeat

-Square Enix announced today that it is releasing a remastered version of Final Fantasy Crystal Chronicles for PlayStation 4, via Kotaku.
+Square Enix announced today that it is releasing a remastered version of Final Fantasy: Crystal Chronicles for PlayStation 4, via Kotaku.
 It is coming out in Japan in 2019.
 We do not have word on a U.S. release yet.

-Final Fantasy Crystal Chronicles came out for the GameCube in 2003.
+Final Fantasy: Crystal Chronicles came out for the Nintendo GameCube in 2003.
 It was a big deal at the time for being the first Final Fantasy game to release for a Nintendo home console since the Super Nintendo days.
 But Crystal Chronicles is an unorthodox Final Fantasy experience.
 It focuses on four-player cooperative action.
-It also has players using Game Boy Advances as controllers, requiring the use of link cables.
+It also has players using Game Boy Advance handhelds as controllers, requiring the use of link cables.

 FINAL FANTASY CRYSTAL CHRONICLES Remastered Edition is more beautiful than ever and coming to #NintendoSwitch and #PlayStation 4 in 2019! pic.twitter.com/hwfldVLYRO